 There are also saunas, steam rooms, and outdoor sanctuary areas to relax in.
 You can also schedule a massage to round out your day there.
-What I love most about this spa is you’re encouraged to not talk to anyone else and phones aren’t allowed.
+What I love most about this spa is you’re encouraged not to talk to anyone else, and phones aren’t allowed.
 This means you can do nothing but truly relax in nature.

 2. See the Vallea Lumina Light Show

 One of the newer Whistler summer activities is the Vallea Lumina light show, which takes place at night in the forest.
-It’s an interactive light show that tells a story as you walk along the route that you’ll want to check out during your weekend in Whistler.
+It’s an interactive light show that tells a story as you walk along the route you’ll want to check out during your weekend in Whistler.

 3. Ride the Peak 2 Peak Gondola

-While the area is called Whistler, but there are actually two mountains – Whistler and Blackcomb.
+While the area is called Whistler, there are actually two mountains – Whistler and Blackcomb.
 The Peak 2 Peak gondola is how you get from either mountain in the winter, but also a great way to sightsee during the summer in Whistler.
 While I loved going on the gondola during my 3 day trip to Banff, the Peak 2 Peak blew me away.

 Gondolas come every few minutes to take you two miles over the valley between the mountains.
-Every 15 minutes, a special gondola comes by with a glass bottom if you want to see what’s below you.
+Every 15 minutes, a special gondola comes by with a glass-bottom if you want to see what’s below you.

 Admission for the gondola can be bought at the bottom of Whistler Mountain in the village and costs 58 CAD for adults when booked two days in advance or 63 CAD for walk-ups.